Armstrong Siddeley Sapphire (motor car): Star Sapphire

-The Star Sapphire saloon was announced on 17 October 1958 and production continued through to the summer of 1960.
-It retained the previous model's commanding driving position.
+The Star Sapphire saloon was announced on 17 October 1958 and was made until summer 1960.
+It retains the previous model's commanding driving position.
 Though little changed externally, the radiator grille no longer rose to the top of the bonnet.
 Many refinements were incorporated.

-The six-cylinder engine was enlarged more than 16% to 3,990 cc, twin Stromberg carburettors were standard, and power output increased to [SAE] 165 bhp (167 hp, 123 kW), or [DIN] 145 bhp (147 hp, 108 kW).
+The six-cylinder engine was enlarged by more than 16% to 3,990 cc.
+Twin Stromberg carburettors were standard, and power output increased to [SAE] 165 bhp (167 hp, 123 kW), or [DIN] 145 bhp (147 hp, 108 kW).
 There was an increase of nearly 30% in torque at 50 mph.
 The big-end and main bearings were now made of lead-indium, and a vibration damper was fitted to the nose of the crankshaft.
 The compression ratio was raised to 7.5-to-1.
 The car could now lap the Lindley high-speed track at 104 mph.